Covid-19 coronavirus: Heroic Kiwi nurse Jenny shares hospital ordeal of caring for British PM Boris Johnson

-The Kiwi nurse who UK Prime Minister Boris Johnson hailed as keeping him alive has shared what it was like to be at his bedside and thanked New Zealanders and Prime Minister Jacinda Ardern for their messages.
+The Kiwi nurse credited by UK Prime Minister Boris Johnson for saving his life has shared what it was like at his bedside - and has thanked New Zealanders and Prime Minister Jacinda Ardern for their messages.

-Invercargill-born Jenny McGee was singled out by Johnson as one of the nurses integral to his recovery from Covid-19.
+Invercargill-born Jenny McGee was singled out by Johnson as one of the nurses integral to his recovery from Covid-19 - after he spent three nights in intensive care, where he was given oxygen but was not on a ventilator.

-McGee was visiting family back home in New Zealand in February, but told TVNZ that she felt such a sense of duty that she returned to London as the coronavirus pandemic escalated overseas.
+The 35-year-old McGee - nicknamed Nurse Jenny since she rose to fame - was visiting family back home in New Zealand in February, but told TVNZ that she felt such a sense of duty that she returned to London as the coronavirus pandemic escalated overseas.

 "It was totally out of the blue," she said of Johnson's public message of praise.

-McGee kept vigil at the Prime Minister's bedside for two days as he lay in intensive care.
+McGee kept vigil at the Johnson's bedside for two days as he lay in intensive care.

-"We were constantly observing, we're constantly monitoring," she said.
+"We were constantly observing, we're constantly monitoring," she told TVNZ.

-When asked if she was nervous to be attending the PM, McGee said she'd been working in intensive care for ten years, had been a Sister for five years.
+When asked if she was nervous to be tending to the PM, McGee said she'd been working in intensive care for ten years and "was not fazed".

-"I've been in really stressful situations and I was not fazed by this."

 Johnson received no special treatment different to other patients at the NHS, McGee said.